 Modern families are, in many ways, modern miracles.
 It’s only in recent decades that fertility treatments allow couples, single-by-choice men and women, gay dads, and others who want to become parents with the help of a third party.

 In some cases, this means utilizing an egg or sperm donor, who is someone that can provide genetic material if it is not otherwise available from the intended mother or father.
 Other situations require a surrogate, or gestational carrier, who is someone that can carry the baby for the intended parents.

-But are surrogate mothers biological mothers?
+But are surrogate mothers genetic mothers?

-In most surrogacy arrangements in the United States, a previously fertilized embryo from the intended parents is transferred to a surrogate.
-Still, some wonder if the surrogate’s blood passes through the heart of the fetus and, if so, does that mean she is, in turn, passing on her DNA?
-And this question remains: is a surrogate mother related to the child?
+In compensated surrogacy arrangements in the United States, a previously fertilized embryo from the intended parents is transferred to a surrogate.
+Still, some wonder if the surrogate’s blood passes through the heart of the fetus and, if so, does that mean she is, in turn, passing on her DNA.

 All Things Conceivable is a blog dedicated to sharing the knowledge and expert opinions of the dedicated team at ConceiveAbilities, a Chicago-based egg donation and surrogacy agency.